BibTeX and CFF

 or43+

-. - publisher: The publisher’s name.
+). - publisher: Indicates the publisher’s name.

-- title: The work’s title.
+- title: Represents the work’s title.

 -

-year: The year of publication or, for an unpublished work, the year it was written.
-Generally it should consist of four numerals, such as
+unpublished work, the year it was written.
+Generally, it should consist

 1984

-field | article | book | booklet | inbook | incollection | conference,inproceedings |
+field | @article | @book | @booklet | @inbook | @incollection | @conference, @inproceedings |

 ---|---|---|---|---|---|---|